dpieterse/match2SSO/README.md

     5. Creates symbolic links in the run directory to the used databases and the observatory codes list.
     6. Run the matching per detection catalogue:<br/>
           a.
 Converts the detection catalogue into an MPC-formatted text file.
           <br/>b.
 Runs astcheck on the central coordinates of the observation, to make predictions on the known solar system objects in the FOV.
+The number of bright SSOs in the FOV will later be written to the header of the SSO catalogue.
-          <br/>c.
-Makes a prediction catalogue of the known solar system objects in the FOV during the observation.
+          <br/>c. [_Optional_] Makes a prediction catalogue of the known solar system objects in the FOV during the observation.
           <br/>d.
 Runs astcheck on the MPC-formatted text file, to find matches between the detections and known solar system objects.
           <br/>e.
 Makes an SSO catalogue containing the matches.
-          <br/>f.
-Makes an MPC report of the matches.<br/>
+          <br/>f. [_Optional_] Makes an MPC report of the matches.<br/>
     7. [_Optional_] Removes the run directory, including files in it (SOF-formatted known objects database, symbolic links, MPC-formatted detection file, astcheck output text file).
 Also removes the integrated asteroid database.

 ## License